-While I don’t have any statistics, I will guess that close to half the websites you see are pretty much more about lying than telling the truth.
-Many websites you find searches are found because of deceptive SEO practices.
+While I don’t have any statistics a great number of webistes are more about lying than telling the truth.
+Many websites you find in searches are found because of deceptive SEO practices.
 Generally, deceptive SEO practices point to deceptive websites.

-Of course, this is not always the case.
-If you found the website on AdWords, you can be almost 100% assured that you found it because of these reasons, in the following order:
+If you found the website on AdWords, you can be almost 100% assured that you found it because of these reasons, in the following order: s damned lies statistics

 - They have the largest AdWords budget for the product and geographical area for the sites you have found

-- A lot of time and/or money to finely tune the key-word SEO functionality.
+- A lot of time and/or money went into the key-word SEO functionality.

 Yes, a rather cynical view.
 But seriously how many times have you found an Amazon or another really quality website.
 And how many times have you just found click-bait, or get-rich-quick offers, or some other company promising far-fetched “deals”?

 There was a time when a website was a footnote for a business.
 Like a phone number or a listing in the yellow pages.